zindel/editable-grid/README.md

 TODO:

+- style Autocomplete properly
-- non-editable columns and grid focus management
+- validation and validation feedback
-- decide where static/numeric columns are managed
-- column widths
 - decide on column state - where is it kept
-- style Autocomplete properly

 WISHLIST:
 - add Checkbox editor (?)